skramm/homog2d/manual.md

 ```
 will compute the orthogonal line at `x=2`.

-You can compute the angle in Radians between two lines with:
+You can compute the angle in Radians between two lines, either with a member function or with a free function:
 ```
 auto angle = li2.getAngle( li1 );
+auto angle = getAngle( li1, li2 );
 ```

 ## Homographies